kolplattformen/embedded-api/hjarntorget.md

 ### Parsing children info from portlet response
 Ab alternate approach would be to get the school children for a guardian by sending a GET request to `https://hjarntorget.goteborg.se/portletMyChildren.do`.
 Then parse the response, but the json API seems a log cleaner!

 ## PIM messages
 So called PIM messages (usually from teachers to guardians) can be fetched with a GET request to `https://hjarntorget.goteborg.se/api/wall/events?language=en&limit=50`.
 The `language` parameter changes the title of some messages, but seems to be mostly irrelevant otherwise.
+Notably is that most messages seem to be directed directly to parents.
+As such it is a bit hard to sort them to only the relevant children.
+The current implementation in apiGbg.ts tries to sort out which child a message "belongs to" by checking if the creator of the message is a member of any "event" that the child is also a member of.
+However, some messages seems to be sent by system users (see last message in sample response below).
+I could add some scanning for the name of the event to see if it is in the message... feels a bit hacky though :/

 Response (formatted for clarity and cut down to four different messages):
 ```json